-\begin{rem} Due to the fourth order term $-\eta\Delta^2 u$ there are no a priori estimates of the $L^p(\mt^N)$-norm for solutions of the approximations \eqref{eq:approx} and that is the reason why we cannot deal directly with \eqref{eq} if the coefficients have polynomial growth.
-To overcome this difficulty we proceed in two steps and avoid the additional assumption upon $B$ in the next section.
-Note that the linear growth hypothesis is satisfied for the remaining coefficients, i.e. for $\bar{A}(\xi)=\int_0^\xi A(\zeta)\,\dif \zeta$ since $A\in C_b(\mr)$ and for $\varPhi$ due to \eqref{linrust}. \end{rem}
+\begin{rem} Due to the fourth-order term $-\eta\Delta^2 u$ there are no a priori estimates of the $L^p(\mathbb{T}^N)$-norm for solutions of the approximations \eqref{eqapprox} and that is the reason why we cannot deal directly with \eqref{eq} if the coefficients have polynomial growth.
+To overcome this difficulty, we proceed in two steps and avoid the additional assumption upon $B$ in the next section.
+Note that the linear growth hypothesis is satisfied for the remaining coefficients, that is, for $\bar{A}(\xi)=\int_0^\xi A(\zeta)\,\mathrm{d}\zeta$ since $A\in C_b(\mathbb{R})$ and for $\Phi$ due to \eqref{linrust}. \end{rem}

-\begin{prop} For any $p\in[2,\infty)$, the solution to \eqref{eq:approx} satisfies the following energy estimate
+\begin{prop} For any $p\in[2,\infty)$, the solution to \eqref{eqapprox} satisfies the following energy estimate: